-The India Human Development Survey (IHDS) is a nationally representative, multi-topic survey of 41,554 households in 1503 villages and 971 urban neighborhoods across India.
-The first round of interviews were completed in 2004-5; data are publicly available through ICPSR.
-A second round of IHDS is reinterviewing these households in 2011-12 to examine changes in an era of rapid economic growth.
+The India Human Development Survey (IHDS) is a nationally representative, a multi-topic survey of 41,554 households in 1503 villages and 971 urban neighborhoods across India.
+The first round of interviews was completed in 2004-5; data are publicly available through ICPSR.
+The second round of IHDS is reinterviewing these households in 2011-12 to examine changes in an era of rapid economic growth.
 The second round also adds interviews with young people aged 15-18 to examine the process of transition to adulthood.

 IHDS has been jointly organized by researchers from the University of Maryland and the National Council of Applied Economic Research (NCAER), New Delhi.
 Funding for the second round of this survey is provided by the National Institutes of Health, grants R01HD041455 and R01HD061048.
 Additional funding is provided by The Ford Foundation.